atrayeebasu/atrayeebasu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: <a href="#">Yale School of Medicine</a>, New Haven, CT.
+description: Yale School of Medicine, New Haven, CT.
 Exploring molecular science of neural regeneration.

 profile:
   align: right